Flamingo Pond Overlook

 Getting to Flamingo Pond Overlook

 It’s very easy to find the overlook and parking area.
-After taking the right at the T Junction from Kew Highway to Whitby highway (the main paved route through the island), the site is found 1.
-2 miles (2 km) down the road on the right.
+After taking the right at the T Junction from Kew Highway to King's Road (the main paved route through the island), the site is found 1.2 miles (2 km) down the road on the right.

-An impressive percentage of the Turks and Caicos is made up of marine wetlands, and as such, flamingos can be seen throughout the country.
+An impressive percentage of the Turks and Caicos is made up of marine wetlands.
+As such, flamingos can be seen throughout the country.

-Other Places to See Flamingos in the Turks and Caicos
+Other Places to See Flamingos in Turks and Caicos

-If the sightings at Flamingo Pond aren’t favorable, a few other spots on the two islands may have the pink wading birds.
+If the sightings at Flamingo Pond aren’t favorable, a few other spots on North Caicos and Middle Caicos may have the pink wading birds.

-Three large landlocked hyper-saline ponds near Whitby are the next most-likely sites to spot the birds: Pumpkin Bluff Pond, Mud Hole Pond, and Mangrove Pond.
-These locations are adjacent to the south of the unpaved road that leads from Sandy Point to Whitby (the route to Three Marys Cays).
+Three large landlocked hyper-saline ponds near Whitby are the next most-likely sites to spot flamingos: Pumpkin Bluff Pond, Mud Hole Pond, and Mangrove Pond.
+These locations are adjacent to the south of the unpaved road that leads from Sandy Point to Whitby (the route to Three Marys Cays, a protected nature sanctuary).

 See Maps of North Caicos.